 Ofcom received a complaint that a female presenter was simulating sex on the channel between 00:00 and 00:30.

-sometimes on her front and sometimes on her back, with the bottom half of her body hidden by the door but with the naked top half of her body visible to the viewer.
-The presenter then simulated that she was having sex with an unseen partner behind the
+table, sometimes on her front and sometimes on her back, with the bottom half of her body hidden by the door but with the naked top half of her body visible to the viewer.
+The presenter then simulated that she was having sex with an unseen

 Ofcom considered Rule 4.2 of the BCAP Code: